 We executed all statistical evaluations using R software (version 4.2.1), specifically employing the 'Mendelian Randomization' (version 0.4.3) and 'Two Sample MR' (version 0.5.6) packages for analysis.
-For our analysis, a p-value less than 0.05 in a two-tailed test was considered to denote statistical significance.
+For our analysis, a p-value less than 0.05 in a two-tailed test was considered statistically significant.